One of them is Al-Waleed bin Talal… These are financing Elon Musk to buy Twitter!

 Ellison is not an active Twitter user and his last tweet dates back to ten years ago, but his political views are similar to Musk.
 He is also a major donor to the Republican Party and previously hosted a fundraiser for former President Donald Trump in 2020.

-Meanwhile, Mark Andreessen, a vocal anti-Dorsey on Twitter and specialist in Silicon Valley venture capital, has agreed to commit about $400 million through his A16Z fund, Andreessen Horowitz ( A16Z).
+Meanwhile, Mark Andreessen, a vocal anti-Dorsey on Twitter and specialist in Silicon Valley venture capital, has agreed to commit regarding $400 million through his A16Z fund, Andreessen Horowitz ( A16Z).
 Sequoia Capital, which specializes in the same field, has committed double the amount to contribute $800 million.

 Ben Horowitz, general partner at Andreessen Horowitz, cited the work of Twitter co-founders Evan Williams and Dorsey as a reason to invest in the deal, saying: “We believe in Eve and Jack’s vision to connect the world and believe in Elon’s intelligence to finally get the company where it’s meant to be.”

-A number of Tesla investors have also committed to backing Musk’s bid, including Ellison, who owns a 1.45% stake in the electric car maker, and Fidelity Management and Research, which owns about 1%, both of which are Tesla’s largest investors.
+A number of Tesla investors have also committed to backing Musk’s bid, including Ellison, who owns a 1.45% stake in the electric car maker, and Fidelity Management and Research, which owns regarding 1%, both of which are Tesla’s largest investors.

 Elon Musk’s deal – “Twitter” highlights the dangers of “Tesla” by relying on one man